-2 (i) The number of child care providers that were provided 3 training on identifying the impacts of lead exposure, as well as 4 related developmental delays that are serving children ages 0 to 3 5 in a city where there is a drinking water declaration of emergency 6 and participating in the child development and care program.
+2 (i) The number of child care providers that were provided 3 training on identifying the impacts of lead exposure, as well as 4 related developmental delays that are serving children ages 0 to 3 5 in a city where there is a drinking water declaration of emergency

-7 (j) The types and number of communications with parents or caretakers on the impact of developmental delays and available 8 services for children ages 0 to 3 in a city where there is a 9 10 drinking water declaration of emergency and are being served by the 11 child development and care program.
-The department shall create a 12 list of communication types that includes, but is not limited to, 13 all of the following: in person, telephone, letter, and electronic mail.
-14

-15 (4) The report created under subsection (3) shall be sent to 16 the state budget director, the house and senate subcommittees that 17 oversee the department, and the house and senate fiscal agencies by 18 the first of every month until the drinking water declaration of 19 emergency has been lifted.
+- 7 (j) The types and number of communications with parents or caretakers on the impact of developmental delays and available 8 services for children ages 0 to 3 in a city where there is a 9 10 drinking water declaration of emergency and are being served by the 11 child development and care program.
+The department shall create a 12 list of communication types that includes, but is not limited to, 13 all of the following: in person, telephone, letter, and electronic 14 mail. - (4) The report created under subsection (3) shall be sent to 15 16 the state budget director, the house and senate subcommittees that 17 oversee the department, and the house and senate fiscal agencies by 18 the first of every month until the drinking water declaration of 19 emergency has been lifted.